 Laurie has over 25 years of experience in renewable energy technologies.
 She is currently the writer/editor for Rocky Mountain Institute (RMI), a non-profit organization working to transform global energy use to create a clean, prosperous, and secure low-carbon future.
 Laurie is also a trip leader for Eco-Cuba Network, leading renewable energy and energy efficiency tours of Cuba.
 Prior to joining RMI, Laurie was the International Program Manager for Solar Energy International (SEI), where she organized renewable energy trainings around the world.
 She also wrote articles for environmental magazines including Home Power, Solar Today, and Mother Earth News, and published SEI's monthly e-newsletter.
 Laurie has extensive experience working on and documenting renewable energy projects throughout Latin America, and is fluent in Spanish.

 Laura brings more than 25 years of experience in international non-profit management, including 18 years working in senior technical and management positions based in developing countries.
-Ms. Wedeen has lived and worked professionally in Haiti, Nepal and Vietnam, and undertaken shorter term assignments across Asia, Africa and Eastern Europe.
-For most of her career, she has worked with international NGOs, and with the United Nations.
+Laura Wedeen has lived and worked professionally in Haiti, Nepal, and Vietnam, and undertaken shorter-term assignments across Asia, Africa, and Eastern Europe.
+For most of her career, she has worked with international NGO's, and with the United Nations.
 Ms. Wedeen currently works as Senior Consultant, Global Health Strategy, Policy and Resource Mobilization.
 She has served on the Board of Directors of Planned Parenthood of the Great Northwest, and chaired their international programs work.